maskvit/maskvit.github.io/index.md

 ## Real robot experiments

-We demonstrate how the perforamnce improvements afforded by MaskViT allow it to be leveraged for control through visual planning.
+We demonstrate how the performance improvements afforded by MaskViT allow it to be leveraged for control through visual planning.
 We show examples of predicted plans and overall trajectories executed on a Sawyer robot by planning using MaskViT as an action-conditioned forward dynamics model.

 <div>
 <div style="text-align: center">